 In return for all this, there is a relatively high bar of entry.
 This means that in order to be eligible, you will need to have a relatively sterling record – or at least one without any real blemishes.
 If you’ve had some troubles in the past paying your bills or have multiple instances of late payments, then it hurts your chances of being eligible.

-The unsecured business credit line would be the best way to finance your small business, but it does require you to have a great credit score.
+The unsecured business credit line, such unsecured loans, would be the best way to finance your small business, but it does require you to have a great credit score.

 Being Approved Before You Even Require It